 The potential for damage to your business prospects is real if you don’t set up your Google Workspace SPF record.

 Spoofed emails and spam can jeopardize your sender reputation and even land you on Google’s blocklist.
-At the very least, your emails may start ending up in the Spam folder.
+At the very least, without an SPF in Google, your emails may start ending up in the Spam folder.

 Email marketing remains the top way to reach out to new clients.
 Imagine if you were cut off from lucrative new markets because of the bad behavior of someone else.

-Surprisingly, most companies and business owners aren’t even aware that they have an SPF problem.
+Surprisingly, most companies and business owners aren’t even aware that they have a problem that can be resolved by adding SPF records.
 The first indication might come when their bulk mailer sends them a message like this.